wejournal/lamb/README.md

 ### Informal Semantics

-A Lamb programs is a function from a string to a string, where a string is represented as a church list of church numbers.
+A Lamb program is a function from a string to a string, where a string is represented as a church list of church numbers.
 For example, `^x.x` is a valid Lamb program, reads all inputs from the stdin and writes they to the stdout.